CSUSBIndependentStudy/Docker-Study/PortainerVSCommandLine.md

 ```
 docker ps
 ```
-Side note: If you're wanting to list all containers (regarless of whether they're running or stopped) use:
+Also note: If you're wanting to list all containers (regarless of whether they're running or stopped) use:

 ```
 docker ps -a